 I got to Creative Writing almost twenty minutes late.
 I wasn’t the only one, as kids from other buildings were arriving even later than me.
 Obviously the bell problem wasn’t limited to the gyms.

 Our after school practice sessions for the Clayton Valley game, including the new plays, were a big success.
 Coach Kavanaugh was all smiles, and he and Coach Lenning went around and grabbed each of us by our shoulder pads and told us we were winners.
 Everyone was excited about the upcoming game.
-We watched a film of the Clayton Valley freshmen playing a non-league scrimmage against Long Beach Poly on September twelfth.
+We watched a film of the Clayton Valley freshmen playing a non-league game against Long Beach Poly on September twelfth.
 Both were very good teams, closely matched.
 Clayton Valley won the game 24 to 20.
 I focused on Clayton Valley’s defense.
 What surprised me is how much bigger their guys were than ours.
 This could be a difficult game for us to win.

 I kept thinking about Davis High and their JV and varsity football teams.
 Maybe they’d pick me for the JV team since I’d be a sophomore and still sort of short compared to the guys on the Wilson varsity.
 On the other hand, I was about to turn fourteen and I should have a growth spurt and maybe by the Davis High summer tryouts I’d be enough taller and bulkier to make their varsity team.